 Your mind makes you, you Darling, it also determines how you function in life.
 Very recently in an attempt to boycott the 30 something weight balloon, liver sorosis from the binge drinking I am no longer able to handle, inevitable middle-aged stress, early signs of dodgy knees and onset of diabetes.
 I decided to quit alcohol (only for a month don’t panic), visit a nutritionist, go for a physio appointment, book some full-bloods and start downing an immune-boosting smoothie each day – some might say I am having a(nother) quarter/third life crisis.

-Or maybe it is because of my appreciation of the neuroscience art: which has enabled us to identify that billions of neurological pathways run from your mind (brain) and the emotions you feel to the spinal cord, muscles, cardiovascular system, and understand,, control
+Or maybe it is because of my appreciation of the neuroscience art: which has enabled us to identify that billions of neurological pathways run from your mind (brain) and the emotions you feel to the spinal cord, muscles, cardiovascular system, and digestive tract– to name a few.
+Some go as far as to say neuroscience can help us to understand,evaluate, for-see, controland even better human behaviour.

 It seems its not just the scientists that have cottoned on with 25% of students using ADHD drugs to enhance their attention despite not having the disorder, judges mandating chemical castration of sex offenders and marketers utilising things learnt form analysis of our brains whilst shopping in an effort to predict what we are going to buy, these are all examples of using neuroscience to our advantage.